Up to 60% off sofas & mattresses — limited‑time deals.

 • Upright sitters who watch TV or work on a laptop

-• Households that actually wash covers
+• Households that will actually wash the cover

 • Where it falls short